Indieverse was created by a small group of like-minded people who enjoy playing videogames – more specifically, indie games.

 Indie creators, by their very nature, are small – sometimes one person – teams.
 They can turn on a penny, switch direction, try new things, break things, fix things, mix things up – they aren’t stymied by the corporate culture and micro management of larger studios where the bottom line is usually the top priority.

-If you are a developer who would like to send us a build, or a gamer who has heard about the next big thing, reach out and say hi!
+If you are a developer who would like to send us a build, or a gamer who wants to weigh-in with their opinions, reach out and say hi!